99TechGeek/ai-dlp-agent/README.md

 Employees often paste PII, financial data, or API keys into ChatGPT without IT approval.
 This extension blocks those pastes at the endpoint level before they ever reach external servers.

-**2. Regulatory Compliance Enforcement (HIPAA, PCI-DSS, GDPR)** By actively blocking Credit Cards and Social Security Numbers, this tool acts as a technical enforcement layer for "No PII to AI" policies.
-The local dashboard serves as an audit trail for compliance reporting.
+**2. Regulatory Compliance Enforcement (HIPAA, PCI-DSS, GDPR)** By actively blocking Credit Cards and Social Security Numbers, this tool can support organizational policies restricting the submission of sensitive information to external AI services.
+The local dashboard provides a history of detected events for user awareness.

-**3. AI Agent Security & Prompt Injection Defense** Autonomous AI agents that read web pages are highly vulnerable to malicious instructions hidden in websites.
-By intercepting the data layer, this extension detects and neutralizes prompt injections before the LLM can execute them.
+**3. AI Agent Security & Prompt Injection Defense** Browser-based AI workflows may be exposed to prompt injection attempts embedded in web content.
+The extension detects common prompt injection patterns before user input is submitted.
+By intercepting the data layer, this extension detects and helps prevent supported prompt injection patterns from being submitted before the LLM can execute them.

 **4. AI Governance Enforcement**
 The extension implements "Policy-as-Code."
-When authorized humans need to legitimately bypass a DLP block (e.g., for testing), they can click "Allow Anyway."
+Users may choose to override a block after an explicit confirmation step.
+Overrides apply only to the current action unless otherwise configured.
 However, automated scripts and unauthorized agents are strictly hard-blocked from bypassing the DLP engine.

 ## 🚀 Installation (Developer Mode)